KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/project.md

 4. Choose `Create a new workspace`.

 5. Pick a name for your workspace and enter it - it can be anything you'd like.
-You do not need a description.
+You do not need a description but feel free to add one if you'd like.

 6. Leave your workspace as a "Public workspace".